hpc-apps/EXA_PMRA20/README.md

 # Topics of interest
 For this workshop we welcome original work, presenting state of practice and state of the art and covering different aspects of thread/task scheduling, GPU task engine, programming models from system to application level for parallel applications on complex SoCs.
 We will also welcome surveys, position papers or standardization proposal.
 The workshop will cover the following topics :

+* Micro-benchmarking
 * Scheduling on complex SoCs
-	* Experience with  languages, libraries for heterogeneous architectures
-	* Programming models and runtime systems
+* Runtime systems
-	* Algorithms, tools and programming environment
 * Data-movement reduction (e.g compute near-data paradigm)
-	* Performance modeling and prediction
+* Performance evaluation and prediction
-	* Real-World case studies
+* Real-world case studies